ncatlab/nlab-content/pages/6/1/7/1/1716/content.md

 ### Relation to numerable bundles

 Many classical theorems concerning [[fiber bundles]] are stated for the numerable site.
 For example, the [[classifying space]] $\mathcal{B}G$ actually classifies [[bundles]] which trivialise over a numerable cover.
 (References?
 Dold for [[Milnor's classifying space]], and tom Dieck I think for Segal's) These are called [[numerable bundles]].
-This is because the standard constructions of the universal bundle by Minor and Segal both are trivialisable over a numerable cover.
+This is because the standard constructions of the universal bundle by Milnor and Segal both are trivialisable over a numerable cover.

 ## References ##